ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Software/User-Interfaces/_index.md

 title: "User interfaces"
 linkTitle: "UIs"
 weight: 264
+categories:
+- Documentation
+tags:
+- Software
+- Software - apps
 description: >
   User interfaces make it easier for non-technical users to explore and use ready4 models.
 ---

 ready4 user-interfaces (UIs) enable individuals, especially planners, to explore, configure and use ready4 tools without needing to enter any computer code.
-Our applications are typically deployed as Shiny apps an may have deployments via the web (accessed through your browser) or to your desktop (installed as part of a ready4 [library](../libraries/)).
+Our UIs are typically deployed as Shiny apps an may have deployments via the web (accessed through your browser) or to your desktop (installed as part of a ready4 [library](../libraries/)).

 The main purposes of ready4 user-interfaces are: